TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-activityidportalnotfaild.md

 # Activity Troubleshooter

-## It was not possible to find any Failed Activity based on RunId's provided.
+## It was not possible to find any Failed Activity based on the RunId's provided.
 Please, rerun with a Failed RunId.